merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ```

 {:.notice}
-There is an optional flag `--also-scan-trnas` which uses the program [tRNAScan-SE](https://github.com/UCSC-LoweLab/tRNAscan-SE) to identify and store information about tRNA found in your genome.
+There is an optional flag `--also-scan-trnas` which uses the program [tRNAScan-SE](https://github.com/UCSC-LoweLab/tRNAscan-SE) to identify and store information about tRNAs found in your genome.
 You can also use the command {% include PROGRAM name="anvi-scan-trnas" %} at any time.

 Now is probably a good time to use the command {% include PROGRAM name="anvi-db-info" %}, which shows you basic information about any anvi'o database:
 ```bash
 anvi-db-info Trichodesmium_sp-contigs.db
 ```

-With this command, you can see which HMMs was already run on that database, but also some basic information like the number of contigs, number of genes called by Pyrodigal-gv and more.
+With this command, you can see which HMMs were already run on that database, but also some basic information like the number of contigs, number of genes called by Pyrodigal-gv, and more.

 {:.warning}
 SCREENSHOT?

 #### General summary and metrics

 To go one step further than the output generated by {% include PROGRAM name="anvi-db-info" %}, we can use the command {% include PROGRAM name="anvi-display-contigs-stats" %}.
-It allows you to visualize (and export) basic information about one or multiple {% include ARTIFACT name="contigs-db" %}.
+It allows you to visualize (and export) basic information about one or multiple {% include ARTIFACT name="contigs-db" text= "contigs databases" %}.

 ```bash
 anvi-display-contigs-stats Trichodesmium_sp-contigs.db